Local human trafficking survivor speaks out

 And if it’s not meant for you, the Shelter will understand.

-“One of my big things with with the residents here too is, you know, if you ever want to leave, you can leave,” said Cuevas.
+“One of my big things with the residents here, too, is if you ever want to leave, you can leave,” said Cuevas.
 “I’m not interested in replicating any kind of trafficking power situation where they can’t leave if they don’t want to.”

 Need help?